Instagram Hottie Blu Gem Exposes Underboob In Tiny Crop Top With Super Zoomed-In Shot

 “Is it wild that the first thing I notice is your lips??” asked a fan.

-“Lips and chest to much you killing me,” said another fan.
+“Lips and chest to much you killing me,” said another user.

 In addition, the photo of Blu standing up elicited enthusiastic responses from followers.